-Dr. Michael Linder, professor of family medicine at the University of South Alabama College of Medicine and a family sports medicine physician at USA Physicians Group, said starting a fitness program is one of the best things you can do for your health.
+Dr. Michael Linder, associate professor of family medicine at the University of South Alabama College of Medicine and a family sports medicine physician with USA Physicians Group, said starting a fitness program is one of the best things you can do for your health.

 Physical activity can reduce your risk of chronic disease, control your weight, boost your mood, and improve your balance and coordination.